linode/docs/docs/platform/migrate-a-server-to-your-linode.md

         sudo systemctl stop apache2 mysqld
         sudo systemctl stop mysqld

-4. Export or compress any data on the old system which must be transferred to your Lindoe.
+4. Export or compress any data on the old system which must be transferred to your Linode.
 Our example site has three main areas of data we want to migrate:

     - Site data located at /var/www/html/example.com/
     - The MariaDB database (which we'll use MySQLdump to export).